jiya-sav/SSJN/_posts/2022-09-25-team-project-purpose.md

 ## How it will Work

 1. Users enter their current emotion into a text entry box
+2. User is then prompted to fill out an optional survey to further personalize song list.
-2. The program outputs a list of songs that match their current emotion, with spotify links embedded, so the users can explore new music!
+3. The program outputs a list of songs that match their current emotion, with spotify links embedded, so the users can explore new music!

 ## Spotify x SSJN!